 Feel free to drizzle taco sauce on top.

 They pair well with traditional Mexican dishes like tacos, burritos and enchiladas.
+Or, try them with these Cheese Quesadillas.

 Toss them into a Taco Salad for a fun addition.